anionic/packages-jpl/README.md

 * Version **2.0.2** was released in March 18, 2003.
 It was developed by Paul Singleton and tested on Windows NT4, and was not tested on any non-Windows platform
 * The first version **1.0.0** of JPL was released in Feb 25, 1999 and was authored by Fred Dushin.
 It worked with Linux , under kernel 2.1.24.

-JPL has been integrated into the full SWI-Prolog distribution starting with version 5.4.x, including binaries for MS-Windows and a Linux RPM.

 ### JPL API: Java and Prolog